OSCELOT/MyMessages/README.md

 ![Alt text](MyMessagesOneMessageAfterLinkClick.png?raw=true "Screen Shot with One (Course) Message after clicking link")

+On behalf of The University of New Mexico (UNM) Information Technologies http://it.unm.edu, posting MyMessages B2 WAR files for Blackboard Learn SaaS (Original Experience only) and 9.1 (Self-Hosted/Managed Hosted) on OSCELOT in the hope that it will be useful for the Blackboard Learn Community.

+Please read this README file before installing and indepnedently testing (on a Test Server first).

 ## Description
 Creates a My Messages module at the course and organization level.
 It lists all courses with messages in the inbox and presents a direct link to the inbox within the appropriate course.

 If you are currently using My Messages (version 2.2.1 or prior) then you will need to uninstall My Messages in order to successfully install My Messages.

+Note: Below is a short history of the current SaaS Test Release and Production Release.

 The unm-unmmymessages-3800.11.war (version 2.4.6-3800.11) is the WAR file for Blackboard Learn SaaS 3800.11.0 (not 3800.x.0) only (Original Experience only).